sambaiz/cdkbot/README.md

 ### cdkbot.yml

-Put `cdkbot.yml` at the repository root. cdkbot refer to the base branch so it's needed to be merged to apply the changes.
+Put `cdkbot.yml` at the repository root. cdkbot refer to the original for security and authority reasons so it's needed to be merged to apply the changes.

 ```
 cdkRoot: . # CDK directory path from repository root.